 - manage your business and help it grow

 - pay lower accountants fees - if you use an accountant, well-organised and accurate information will save them time

-With a growing number of the very smallest businesses, 'micro businesses' with under ten staff, HMRC research suggests there has never been more demand for bookkeeping help and guidance.
+With a growing number of the very smallest businesses, 'micro businesses' with under ten staff, HMRC research suggests there never been more demand for bookkeeping help and guidance.
 Just under half of micro businesses worry they've made a mistake on their tax return and 35% find their first tax return difficult.
 Claimable expenses is the most common difficulty with 49% of businesses finding it difficult to know what they can claim.

 HMRC research suggests that as little as a quarter are actually claiming properly with a particular lack of understanding of accruals accounting.

 20% of micro businesses say they have difficulties or lack confidence in dealing with self-assessment, VAT, Corporation Tax or PAYE compared to 10% who are not confident with NI.
 The P11D seems to cause the biggest issue.